RESEARCH METHODS (RM)

 Specific Domain: The Research Methods (RM) Division supports the education and advancement of research methods relevant to the Academy.
-Specifically, the RM Division is concerned with scholarship in the following domains: (a) disseminating knowledge with respect to the appropriate application of research methods, (b) identifying and systematically developing research methods (both new and existing) within organizational research settings, and (c) providing a forum for education, and for debate, on the usefulness of analytic and data collection methods, on qualitative and quantitative research methods, on measurement issues, and on issues in philosophy of science.
+Specifically, the RM Division is concerned with scholarship in the following domains: (a) disseminating knowledge with respect to the appropriate application of research methods, (b) identifying and systematically developing research methods (both new and current) within organizational research settings, and (c) providing a forum for education, and for debate, on the usefulness of analytic and data collection methods, on qualitative and quantitative research methods, on measurement issues, and on issues in philosophy of science.

-Special Instructions: The Research Methods Division encourages original submissions (empirical or conceptual papers, presenter symposia, and panel symposia) that inform organizational researchers about methodological issues.
-We welcome submissions that address qualitative and quantitative methodological topics involved in designing, conducting, analyzing, and interpreting micro, macro, or multilevel research.
-These topics may include theory development, philosophy of science, specific methodological techniques, or issues related to the 2021 meeting theme: "Bringing the Manager Back in Management."
-Submissions that evaluate applications of current methods or describe the development of new methods are also welcome.
-Finally, we especially encourage submissions of jointly sponsored symposia that provide solutions to substantive research problems.
+Special Instructions: The Research Methods Division encourages original submissions of empirical or conceptual papers and presenter or panel symposia that inform organizational researchers about methodological issues.
+We welcome submissions that address qualitative and quantitative methodological topics focused on designing, conducting, analyzing, and interpreting micro, macro, or multilevel research.
+These topics may range from addressing epistemological and research-design issues to the discussion of specific methodological techniques and their specific applications.
+We also encourage submissions of jointly sponsored symposia that provide solutions to substantive research problems.
+Finally, submitters are encouraged to consider the 2022 conference theme: “Creating A Better World Together”.